 Some big global groups like Unilever, PepsiCo e Walmart have started adopting carbon farming practices in their supply chains.
 They should increase carbon sequestration over large areas, hopefully it's not just about (increasingly rampant) greenwashing.

-While waiting for politics to make its moves (always late) to encourage carbon agriculture, we need to raise awareness.
+While waiting for politicians to make their (always late) moves to encourage carbon farming, we need to increase awareness.

 Experts, popularizers, farmers and trade associations must multiply their efforts to promote carbon farming.